Horace Andy: Mainstream success with Massive Attack and after

 2022 saw the release of Andy's album Midnight Rocker, produced by Adrian Sherwood of On-U Sound.
 Andy's vocals were recorded in Jamaica, with the tracks sent back and forth between vocalist and producer until they were complete.
 The album received critical acclaim upon its release.
+In that year, he also released Midnight Scorchers.
+In 2024, he released a collaborative album with Jah Wobble, titled Timeless Roots.